 Microfinance isn't humanitarian aid.
 Microfinancing promotes self-sufficiency and economic growth by encouraging the proliferation of micro entrepreneurs like farmers and small business owners in impoverished communities.

-As of 2008, microfinance institutions have granted more than $100 million in microloans.
-Microloans empower poverty stricken farmers, businessmen, and families to become financially stable - and it's working.
+As of 2008, microfinance institutions had granted more than $100 million in microloans.
+Microloans allow poverty stricken farmers, businessmen, and families an opportunity to borrow funds for enterprises which may allow them to become financially stable - and it's working.

 There are thousands of microfinancing institutions like Association for Social Advancement (ASA) in Bangladesh, Annapurna Microfinance in India, and Banco do Nordeste in Brazil with years of experience and knowledge.